HilthonTT/StockMarketSimulator/README.md

 ### Persistence

 The persistence layer is responsible for implementing database related concerns.
-It contains EF Core Configurations for entities, implements the application database context and wires up some persistence related dependencies.
+It implements the application database context and wires up some persistence related dependencies.

 ## Swagger UI